tmr08c/tmr08c.github.io/content/blog/2022/02/taking-breaks/index.md

 Since shifting to remote work, I have found simple household tasks such as washing dishes or starting a load of laundry rank high on my list of break-time activities.
 They work particularly well for short intra-task breaks.
 These small household tasks work well for a few reasons.

-1. They don't shift my attention to cognitively demanding problems; I am able to let my brain rest.
+1. They don't shift my attention to cognitively demanding problems; I can let my brain rest.
 2. I don't particularly enjoy doing them; this means I'm not spending more time on them than necessary.
 3. They contribute to the [positive psychological effects of cleanliness and organization](https://www.psychologytoday.com/us/blog/the-truisms-wellness/201607/the-powerful-psychology-behind-cleanliness).